Letter B - Baldwins gardens to Birchin lane

 BATTLE BRIDGE, Southwark.

-Battle bridge was so named from being situated on ground, and over a water course flowing from the Thames, belonging to the abbot of Battle abbey ; the place
+Battle bridge was so named from being situated on ground, and over a water course flowing from the Thames, belonging to the abbot of Battle abbey ; the place is now called Mill lane.

 #132 THE BROOD HEN AT BATLE Hen sitting on nest, in field.

-Rev. BRIDGE IN SOUTHARKE In the field, L. E. s.
+Rev. BRIDGE IN SOUTHARKE In the field, L. E. S.

 #133 CHESMOVNGER AT In the field, an angel.